 - Detailed description of project proposal.
 (Authors should be specific about length of manuscript; Performing Arts includes musicians/composers.)

 - Portfolio of artwork.
 (For video/audio please limit submission to 2 pieces at 5 minutes or less.)

 Allerton Park & Retreat Center aims to provide a healthy, safe, and welcoming space where people with different cognitive and physical abilities, ethnic, racial, sexual, gender, and religious backgrounds can thrive.
 We are committed to the University of Illinois Inclusive Illinois initiative of “cultivating a community at Illinois where everyone is welcomed, celebrated and respected.”
-Visit here to view our full statement about Diversity, Equity, and Inclusion.
+Visit here to view our full statement about Diversity, Inclusion, and Access.